What is Waldorf education?

 Private Waldorf schools first appeared in the U.S. 1928.
 After the establishment of public charter schools in 1994, public Waldorf-inspired education has expanded rapidly.
 The Alliance for Public Waldorf Education currently supports nearly 60 member schools and educational initiatives operating in over 14 states.

-In Colorado, a charter school is a public school, administered independently from the public school district in which it resides.
+In Colorado, a public charter school is a public school, administered independently from the public school district in which it resides.
 Charter schools receive state funding, must adhere to Colorado Academic Standards, and maintain accreditation through various state and local accountability measures.
 The curricular emphasis and school governance are specified in the school’s charter, which also serves as the school’s contract with the state.
-It is important to note that charter schools receive no additional funds for the purchase or improvements of their facilities.
+It is important to note that charter schools receive no additional funds and often have higher operating expenses than neighborhood schools.

-How are public charter schools inspired by Waldorf education different than private, tuition-based Waldorf schools?
+How are public charter schools inspired by Waldorf education different than private Waldorf schools?

 What are Multiple Learning Intelligences?